OpendTect/OpendTect/plugins/ODBind/Examples/Python/seismic3d_io.md

 ```

 ### Z Slice Access Mode
-Indiviudal Z slices can be accessed by vol.zslice[zslice_number] or a series of Z slices can be accessed by vol.zslice[start_zslice:stop_zslice:step_zslice]:
+Indiviudal Z slices can be accessed by vol.zslice[zslice_number] or a series of Z slices can be accessed by vol.zslice[start_zslice:stop_zslice:step_zslice].
+The latter returns a generator for the specified z slices.:

 ```python
 zsl = vol.as_xarray(*vol.zslice[200])